PattyCoding123/personal-portfolio/README.md

 [![Look at the live demo!][product-screenshot]](https://patrickducusinportfolio.com)

 As mentioned earlier, the project was my attempt at a fully responsive personal porfolio website that I could use to display my skills and experiences.
 The entire front-end code was handled using React.js, and I configured Sanity in JavaScript to assist with the back-end data management.
-I initialized the project using the npx create-react-app command and proceded to make the necessary components to bring the website to life.
-I used SASS for the styling of all the DOM elements, and I connected a Sanity.io client to the components in order to avoid hardcoding my data into the front-end.
-Now, I can add more skills, job experiences, and descriptions without needing to code them again in the front-end.
+I initialized the project using the npx create-react-app command.
+I connected a Sanity client to the components in order to avoid hardcoding my data into the front-end.
+Now, I can add more skills, job experiences, and descriptions without needing to code them all in the front-end.
 Additionally, with the styling, the website is fully functional on many mobile devices.

 <p align="right">(<a href="#top">back to top</a>)</p>